jstro1836/personal-site/Overview.md

 ## Portfolio Page
 This page will communicate to potential employers the value I can bring to their teams and company.
 This page will contain details on three key projects I've led and delivered throughout my career:
 * Project Secure and Defend: This is a program I managed while serving in the Active U.S. Army as a Counterintelligence Officer
-* Voice of Customer Program: I ran a program that generated insights from B2B customes leading to improvements with our products and services.
+* Voice of Customer Program: I ran a program that generated insights from B2B customers leading to improvements with our products and services.
 * Project Starlight Genesis: I have a small side business and currently working on a web3 project.